I am a recent Ph.D. graduate in computer science, at the University of

 security

-My graduate research primarily focused on making the Web a safer place.
-Check out WebBlaze for more like-minded folk.
+research mainly focused on making the Web a safer place.
+Check out WebBlaze for more like-minded

 During the summer of 2012, I interned at